ramellose/anuran/README.md

 You can then call the anuran command line tool from the conda environment.

-To install _anuran_ locally, run:
+Alternatively, to install _anuran_ locally, run:
 ```
 python3 -m pip install git+https://github.com/ramellose/anuran.git
 ```

+## anuran demo

-For a quick demo, run _anuran_ as follows, with the output filepath changed to something suitable for your system.
+To run the demo, run _anuran_ as follows, with the output filepath changed to something suitable for your system.
-When specifying the filepath, include the full path and a prefix for naming files.
-For example, _anuran_ will save a csv file to anuran_demo_sets.csv with the command below.
-The prefix is used to populate the **Group** column in the output and is used to identify a network group.
-For example, a suitable Windows filepath could look like _C://Users//user//Documents//sponge_networks//sponge_.
-The output will then be prefixed with _sponge_.
-If you specify no prefix, the default _anuran_ prefix will be used.
+The software will generate several files, including anuran_demo_sets.csv, using the prefix specified in the command.

 ```
-anuran -i demo -o C://Documents//anuran_demo -draw -perm 10 -nperm 10
+anuran -i demo -o output_filepath/anuran_demo -draw -perm 10 -nperm 10
 ```

 The demo data for _anuran_ was downloaded from the following publication: <br />
 Meyer, K. M., Memiaghe, H., Korte, L., Kenfack, D., Alonso, A., & Bohannan, B. J. (2018).
 Why do microbes exhibit weak biogeographic patterns?.
 The ISME journal, 12(6), 1404. <br />
 For a more elaborate demo analysis, please check out [the vignette](https://ramellose.github.io/anuran/demo_anuran.html).

+## Manual

 To run the script, only two arguments are required: input and output filepaths.
 The script recognizes gml, graphml and txt files (without headers) by their extension.